 After exporting all the keywords that pertain to your business on an excel spreadsheet, we then proceed to divide this list of search phrases into groups of related searches.
 This is a crucial step in setting up your campaigns because we need to write ads that exactly tie in with the keywords your target prospects are searching for.
 Relevance is what will increase the likelihood that searchers will click on your ad versus a competitor’s ad.
 Ad groups are silos of 4-5 like keywords that you group together under an adgroup in Adwords or Microsoft AdCenter.

 Text ads are the links between your web site and the search results pages.
 The more targeted and effective your ad copy is, the more quality customers will click through to your web site.

 The goal is: Increase your Click-Through Rate (CTR) so you pay less money for each click (visit).
 Google Adwords as well as Microsoft Ad Center will charge you less if your Click-Through Rate (CTR) is high.

-We are specialized in wordsmithing PPC ads.
+We are specialized in crafting effective PPC ads.
 We first analyze how well competing ads are doing and we craft new ads for your campaign that closely emulate the best-performing competing ads.
 We then use those ads as control ads that we run against other ads that we craft for you.
 The goal is to run both kinds of ads simultaneously and beat the control ads so as to achieve the highest CTR (Click-through rate).
 Remember that the highest the CTR is, the less you pay per click, all else being equal.